victor-nasc/granite-wxc/examples/eccc_downscaling/README.md

 *Figure 1: Example of zonal and meridional winds on GDPS and HRDPS grids.
 HRDPS domain is shown by a black rectangle.*

-> Once regridding is complete, the GDPS data matches the HRDPS resolution.
-The Dataset class then handles downsampling automatically—see the implementation in [eccc.py](https://github.com/victor-nasc/granite-wxc/blob/main/granitewxc/datasets/eccc.py)
+> ***Obs***: Once regridding is complete, the GDPS data matches the HRDPS resolution.
+The Dataset class then handles downsampling automatically by a factor of eight, see the implementation in [eccc.py](https://github.com/victor-nasc/granite-wxc/blob/main/granitewxc/datasets/eccc.py)

 ---